delphicventurescode/AMPES_myPESTLERepo/Brand_Management/A3b_Announcements_of_Dec_22_2025/README.md

 ### To gain access, we will do an activity in the class.

-We will do the Access activity during the class.
+We will do the Access activity during the class, and it will be as follows.

 1. We will circulate a URL in our class at the appropriate time.
 This might be a Facebook post on a Facebook Page.